GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 Below are the steps from start-to-finish to create a stat bondmate:

-- Experience grind until level 30
+- Experience grind until level 30.
-- Pass the Bronze exam and promote (requires 3 No Grade tags)
+- Pass the Bronze exam and promote (requires 3 No Grade tags).
-- Defeat Helmut and either Melgina or Octoranus
+- Defeat Helmut and either Melgina or Octoranus.
+    - Killing them repeatedly does not give extra trust.
-- Note: If the Nameless bondmate dies at any point doing any of the above steps it will add between 2-5 extra Camp conversations
+    - If the Nameless bondmate dies at any point doing any of the above steps it will add between 2-5 extra Camp conversations.
-- Go to the Beginning Abyss, F7 and trust farm with a same-alignment team until the flaming-heart appears
+- Go to the Beginning Abyss, F7 and trust farm with a same-alignment team until the flaming-heart appears.
-- Go to the Guild - Training Room and attach any two, level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate
+- Go to the Guild - Training Room and attach any two, level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.

-!!! warning "**Double-check they have the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**"
+!!! danger "**Double-check the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**" !!! danger "**Double-check the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**" !!! danger "**Double-check the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**"

-- Dismiss
+- Dismiss.
-- During the dismissal scene you will be notified that the adventurer is now a bondmate
+- During the dismissal scene you will be notified that the adventurer is now a bondmate.
-- The Bronze Grade tag will be refunded
+- The Bronze Grade tag will be refunded.
-- Check the Bondmate List to see if they turned out to be a level 4 or 5
+- Check the Bondmate List to see if they rolled a level 4 or 5.

 ## Other Notes